danielavazquez/typing-game/README.md

 ## Description

-A web app which uses a search input and Giphy's API to display gifs on a page.
+A typing game which lets you select diffuclty level.
+Each time you finish typing a word it add 5 seconds to the clock and updates score.

 ## Installation